maciejmalecki/weather/README.md

 To ensure that ESP chip can wake up itself, RESET and GPIO16 pins must be connected.

 ### Sensor circuitry
+In this particular project I use DHT11 sensor which is cheap and accurate enough for indoor usages.
+It sends data digitally via single signal line.
+It consumes 60-150uA when in standby mode (not measuring) and 0.5-2.5mA when measuring.
+In this particular project DHT11 is powered all the time, because it takes long time after powering this up to get reasonable readings.
+Depending on DHT11 model, it may require additional pull up register between data signal pin and VCC (10K should be just ok).

 ## Firmware
+This project uses ESP Easy firmware, which replaces the original AT firmware of the ESP-12F.

+### Flashing
+We use normal_ESP8266_4M1M image without VCC support (VCC measurement is done via dedicated external circuit).
+For bare ESP-12F module you need a USB programmer with a special flash-mode circuit.

+### Configuration

+### Rules definition

 ## Hardware assembly